2024-2025 Course Catalog

 BUEN 594: Experiential Learning and Professional Preparation

-In addition to BUEN 594, All students must take an experiential learning component, which can be fulfilled in one of the following ways:
+In addition to completing BUEN 594, all students are required to do an experiential learning component, which can be fulfilled in one of the following ways:

-a. not-for-credit internship, usually taken in the summer after the junior year
+a.
+Internship, not-for-credit, usually taken in the summer after the junior year

 f.
-Shadowing experience with a business organization (requires advisor approval).
+Shadowing experience with a for-profit or not-for profit business organization

 Senior Experience